• Emission Line Galaxies

 The main goals of my research include:

-• - Understanding the characteristics of [OIII] emitters at z > 6, namely how their star formation, AGN activity, and environment can be different from LBGs/photometrically selected galaxies at similar redshifts.
+• - Understanding the characteristics of [OIII] emitters at z > 6, namely how their star formation, ISM conditions, and environment can be different from LBGs/UV-selected galaxies at similar redshifts.

 • - Overcoming the challenges of cosmic variance by building a statistical sample of high-z emission line galaxies.
-This will refine the current understanding of high-z LF/SMF/SFRD estimates.
+This will refine the current understanding of high-z LF/SMF/clustering estimates.

 • - Assessing the impact of AGN contribution within emission line galaxies at z > 6, and its implications for the coevolution of galaxies and supermassive black holes in the early universe.